 ONC Guide to Getting and Using Health Records

 ONC outlined the challenges patients face in accessing their health information electronically and in response developed "The ONC Guide to Getting and Using your Health Records."
-The guide informs patient and consumers the value of health information, and provides individuals with advice how to:
+The guide informs patients and consumers of the value of health information, and provides individuals with advice on how to:

 - Get their health record, including offering tips through the process of accessing their records electronically,

 - Check their health record to make sure it is complete, correct, and up-to-date, and

 - Use their electronic health records, such as sharing their records to better coordinate their care and using apps and other digital technologies to better manage and improve their health.

 When Apple released the iOS 11.3 in March 2018, they created a mobile health gateway that makes it possible for patients of 39 health systems to access their health records on their iPhones.
 And according to Apple, "the updated Health Records section within the Health app helps consumers see medical information from various institutions organized into one view and receive notifications when their data is updated.
 They go on to say, "this information can help patients better understand their health history, have informed conversations with physicians and family members, and make future decisions."
 From a security standpoint, the information should be secured because "health Records data is encrypted and protected with the user's iPhone passcode."

 If you have questions about providing patients access to their medical records, we can help.
 Contact us by email: firstname.lastname@example.org or by phone: 855-427-0427